SeisComP/seiscomp/doc/base/tutorials/processing.rst

 :Afterwards/Results/Outcomes:

+  * The new station is available for visualization and general data processing.
-  * The new station is used for automatic real-time data processing.
+  * The new station is used for automatic real-time phase picking.

 :Time range estimate: